 Edubuntu can be installed with:

 sudo apt install edubuntu-desktop

 Desktop environments can interfere with each other or change universal settings.
-Issues with a desktop environment looking funny can generally be fixed by changing the theme in the Appearance control panel.
+Issues with a desktop environment looking different can generally be fixed by changing the theme in the Appearance control panel.

 sudo gedit /etc/lightdm/lightdm.conf